Vyral/gary-jacklin-recruiting/_posts/2021-11-01-how-to-maintain-a-positive-mindset.md

 &nbsp;

-Today, I want to share the secret you’ve all been waiting for: The guaranteed method to create real estate success.
+Today I want to share the secret you’ve all been waiting for: the guaranteed method to create real estate success.
 I know it’s a big statement, but it works.

 The key to real estate success is to have a positive attitude.
 Really.
 Everything starts with our mindset.
 It may be difficult to consistently stay in a positive mindset, but don’t worry. **I’m going to share some basic truths with you to help you stay positive no matter how your day is going**.